gallak/fusiondirectory-plugins-access/README.md

  Some definitions are spécific
   - OIDC scope rule
   - SAML : metadata file / or SAML authority
-  -

 Actually , 3 buttons exists
   - push : push configuration to to remote service
-  - check : check difference between local and remote application config (not terminated)
+  - check : check difference between local and remote application config
   - import : if configuration if different , we could choose to import remote configuration. (not fully implemented yet)

  #### when pushing configuration